marius-cp/wp/content/authors/admin/_index.md

 highlight_name: no
 ---

-I am a PhD student at the Department of Econometrics and Statistics at the University of Hohenheim.
-Also, I am affiliated with the Computational Science Lab at the University of Hohenheim.
+I am a PhD student at the Department of [Econometrics and Statistics](https://econometrics.uni-hohenheim.de/en) at the University of Hohenheim.
+My doctoral thesis focuses on assessing point and probability forecasts in economics and finance.